Marcos pa rin? The winner of the 1986 Philippine elections

 Evidently, Marcos was ahead by more than 1.3 million votes (a difference of 7.3 percentage points), while Tolentino's margin was a shy of one million votes (4.8 percentage points).

 Meanwhile, the partial NAMFREL count (accounting to 69% of all precincts) have shown Aquino and her running mate, Salvador Laurel, in the lead.
 The former was ahead by more than 715,000 votes (5%) and the latter by 870,000 votes (6.1%).
 Had the NAMFREL count been completed, would Marcos have won in the unofficial count as well?
 There are claims that NAMFREL did complete the count a year later, in 1987, but there is no documentary evidence that it did so.
 Not even in the NAMFREL archives.
 Nevertheless, whether this evidence was not accessible by accident or purposely, there is another way to complete the NAMFREL count.
 The partial unofficial count recorded how much of the ballots are not yet counted.
 Regions wherein the count was almost complete at this point were Metro Manila (NCR, 92%), Bicol (Region V, 79%), and Eastern Visayas (Region VIII, 79%).
 The lowest among the regions in terms of tally completion were Cagayan (Region II, 29%) and Central Mindanao (Region XII, 39%).
-By simulating the tallies to 100% using the partial count, it would be possible to compare it with the official results.
+While not a foolproof technique, simulating the tallies to 100% using the partial count's statistical trends might make it possible to compare with the official results.

 The partial NAMFREL results are as follows: